ZGerber/taAnalysis/README.md

 `taAnalysis` is a simple, easy-to-use interface for Telescope Array (TA) data analysis.
 The program allows users to provide a YAML configuration file that guides the analysis process.
 The program reads data from a ROOT tree, creates an RDataFrame, fills columns, applies cuts, produces plots, and saves them.

-Users can perform more complex operations by using the C++ functions defined in the `library/` folder.
+Users can perform more complex operations by using the methods defined in the `library/` folder.
 The library is prepopulated with functions for common analysis tasks, but users can add more functions by writing them in the `custom_functions` module.
-The functions in the library are written in Python, but they return entire C++ functions as a string.
+The methods defined in the library are written in Python, but they return entire C++ functions as a string.

 ## Installation